NanashinoPro/generative-ai-use-cases/docs/en/CLOSED_NETWORK.md

 ## Current Limitations

 - Deployment must be performed in an environment with internet connectivity.
 Also, internet connectivity is required when accessing the operation verification environment from the management console.
+- Deployment requires the same environment as normal mode deployment.
+Specifically, AWS IAM user configuration, Node.js, and Docker are needed.
 - The region where GenU is deployed and the model region must be the same.
 Currently, it's not possible to deploy GenU in ap-northeast-1 and use models from us-east-1.
 - Since various resources are created, when importing an existing VPC, it's recommended to use as clean an environment as possible.
 - SAML integration is not available.